Car finance comparator (PCP vs HP vs personal loan)

 Why is the PCP monthly payment lower but the total cost often higher?

 PCP monthly payments are lower because they cover only the depreciation portion of the vehicle, not the full purchase price.
-However, interest on a PCP deal is calculated on the entire credit amount, which includes the deferred balloon.
-The balloon sits on the balance for the full term, generating interest each month even though no principal repayment is being made against it.
-This means the total interest on a PCP deal is higher than on an HP deal at the same APR, because HP pays down the entire balance progressively and the interest reduces as the principal falls.
+However, interest on a PCP deal accrues on a balance that declines more slowly than HP.
+Monthly payments reduce the outstanding balance from the full credit amount toward the balloon, but the balloon portion remains on the balance for the full term, generating interest throughout.
+By contrast, HP pays the balance down to zero, so the interest cost falls more steeply each month.
+The result is that total interest on a PCP deal is higher than on an HP deal at the same APR.

 If the car is returned at the end of PCP, the total cost is the deposit plus all monthly payments, which is typically less than the HP or personal loan total because you are not paying for the full car.
 If the car is kept by paying the balloon, the total cost is the deposit plus monthly payments plus the balloon, which is almost always higher than HP at the same APR.
 The tool shows both PCP scenarios (returned and kept) alongside HP and personal loan so the cost of each outcome is visible.
 The relevant comparison depends on what you plan to do at the end: if you always intend to keep the car, HP or a personal loan is typically cheaper.
 If you always intend to return it, PCP may represent a lower total cost of use.